numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

             return self @ (self @@ (n - 1))

 (Of course we expect that much more efficient implementations will be used in practice.)
-Notice that this definition will automatically handle >2d arrays appropriately (assuming an appropriate definition of ``identity_matrix_with_shape``).
+Notice that if given an appropriate definition of ``identity_matrix_with_shape``, then this definition will automatically handle >2d arrays appropriately.
 Notice also that with this definition, ``vector @@ 2`` gives the squared Euclidean length of the vector, a commonly used value.
-Also, while it is rarely useful to compute inverses or other negative powers explicitly in dense matrix code, these *are* natural objects to work with when doing symbolic or deferred-mode computations (e.g. sympy, Theano); therefore, negative powers are fully supported.
+Also, while it is rarely useful to explicitly compute inverses or other negative powers in standard immediate-mode dense matrix code, these computations are natural when doing symbolic or deferred-mode computations (as in e.g. sympy, theano, numba, numexpr); therefore, negative powers are fully supported.
 Fractional powers, though, are somewhat more dicey in general, so we leave it to individual projects to decide whether they want to try to define some reasonable semantics for fractional inputs.

 Adoption